Iranian hunter-gatherers: South Asia

 In 2019, the genome of skeletal remains from a cemetery near Rakhigarhi, dated to around 2,800–2,300 BCE, was sequenced, suggesting that the majority of the ancestry was related to Iranian hunter-gatherers.
-The divergent (>12kya) sister lineage, sharing a recent common ancestor with Neolithic Iranians, but having diverged from them prior to the development of agriculture, best represented by remains from Shahr-i-Sokhta BA2 individuals from the Indus-Periphery cline, forms the main ancestry component of the Indus Valley Civilisation, in tandem with variable amounts of a local East Eurasian ancestry termed Ancient Ancestral South Indian (AASI).
+The divergent sister lineage (at least 12,000 years BP), sharing a recent common ancestor with Neolithic Iranians, but having diverged from them prior to the development of agriculture, best represented by remains from Shahr-i-Sokhta BA2 individuals from the Indus-Periphery cline, forms the main ancestry component of the Indus Valley Civilisation, in tandem with variable amounts of a proposed local East Eurasian ancestry termed Ancient Ancestral South Indian (AASI).
 Subsequent large-scale analyses refine this by showing that part of this Iranian-related ancestry is better modeled via early Neolithic and Copper Age Central Asian groups such as Sarazm and Namazga, which themselves carry a modest Anatolian farmer–related component (around one tenth to one fifth of the ancestry in the case of Sarazm) and consistent with models that allow contributions from lineages like Hajji Firuz/Tepe Hissar.
 Thus, Iran_N related ancestry in the Indus Periphery group was accompanied by Anatolian farmer input from West Asia with the spread of farming and need not be exclusively "pre-agricultural Iran-related".
 The spread of Ancient Iranian-like ancestry, and or IVC-like ancestry, may be related to the dispersal of early Dravidian languages, although this remains uncertain, with opposing views having been presented as well, with some scholars connecting this ancestry with the spread of Indo-Aryan languages.